-This Big Green Egg Smoked Salmon recipe starts out with a delicious soy and brown sugar marinade.
+This Big Green Egg Smoked Salmon recipe starts out with a delicious soy and brown sugar marinade, and is smoked low and slow with applewood chips.
 I guarantee it’s going to be the best thing you ever ate!

-I love visiting Whole Foods market for fresh seafood, and during my last trip I discovered an awesome deal on some wild Alaskan Coho salmon.
+I love visiting Whole Foods market for fresh seafood, and during my last trip we got an awesome deal on some wild Alaskan Coho salmon.
 After picking up a huge skin-on fillet, we headed down to our friend’s house in Laguna Beach.

 We fired up the Big Green Egg, got some nice soaked wood chips going, and made this delicious peppered smoked salmon.